harvester/harvester/README.md

 - [Longhorn](https://longhorn.io/) is a lightweight, reliable and easy-to-use distributed block storage system for Kubernetes.
 - [KubeVirt](https://kubevirt.io/) is a virtual machine management add-on for Kubernetes.
 - [K3OS](https://k3os.io/) is a Linux distribution designed to remove as much OS maintenance as possible in a Kubernetes cluster.
-The OS is designed to be managed by kubectl.

 ## Hardware Requirements
 To get the Harvester server up and running the following minimum hardware is required: